flotools/flotools/README.md

 Copyright (C) 2016 Rocco Fiorentino
 Copyright (C) 2016 Slau Halatyn

-Flow Tools is free software.
+Flo Tools is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your discretion) any later version.

 Flo Tools is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, expressed or implied, of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/) for more details.

 # Download:

-You can download The Flo Tools from the [Flo Tools website.](https://flotools.github.io)
+You can download Flo Tools from [here.](https://flotools.github.io/download)

 This  zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
 Please refer to this downloaded folder, called "Flo Tools Master", when reading this document.